lrdj/goodlookslikethis/_posts/2025-10-10-what-facilitators-know.md

 subtitle: Meg Bolger asked one question.
 A hundred and fifty-seven practitioners answered.
 hero_image: /i/facilitation.jpg
 intro: >
   <a href="https://www.linkedin.com/in/megbolger/">Meg Bolger</a> put a single question into a LinkedIn thread: what's one random-but-impactful piece of advice you'd give a new facilitator?
 One hundred and fifty-seven people answered.
-I saved the whole thing.
-Here's what the crowd knows.
+So I saved the whole thing.

 tags:
   - facilitation
   - service design
   - methods
   - practice

+category: design

 date: 2025-10-10
 ---